Dmkrol/Hello_World/README.md

 Hi Hymans!

-(here must be someting about aythor)
+(here must be someting about author)

+Here i`ve made a simple commit